AjayBhatnagar1712/SIMBT_01/README.md

 # SIMBT_01

-This respiratory is for simplbyte interns task.
+This respiratory is for symplibyte task